rvhuang/rpg-map-factory/doc/getting-started.md

 # Getting Started

-The document
+The document contains a quick tutorial of creating map object on HTML page.

 ## Prerequisites

-To create a map object on HTML page, you need to prepair at least one of following assets:
+To create a map object, you will be required to prepair at least one of following assets:

 * Background
 * Foreground